aDotInTheVoid/boxcars/docs/report/report.md

 Both `verona-rt` and `boxcars` are make extensive use of the type-system to ensure users code is correct.
 This means that when a user makes a mistake, this is often communicated to them in the form of a type error.
-In general, Rust (and `boxcars` by extension) is able to produces beter type errors because it checks generics as soon as they're called, rather than instantiating templates and then checking them.
+In general, Rust (and `boxcars` by extension) is able to produces better type errors because it checks generics as soon as they're called, rather than instantiating templates and then checking them.

-Note: Compiller errors are from `g++ 13.2.0` and `rustc 1.79.0`.
+Note: Compiler errors are from `g++ 13.2.0` and `rustc 1.79.0`.
 They will be slightly different on different versions.

 ### Wrong Cown Constructor Arguments